Piyama-Kurunta: Life

-Piyama-Kurunta attacked and possibly destroyed the city Impa in Mira, but Mira repelled him.
-Piyama-Kurunta later faced off against Mursili's army at "Walma, at the river Astarpa" - and lost.
+Piyama-Kurunta attacked and possibly destroyed the city of Impa in Mira, but the army of Mira repelled him.
+Piyama-Kurunta later faced off against Mursilis’ army at "Walma, at the river Astarpa" - and lost.
 Piyama-Kurunta followed his father, and his brother Tapalazunauli, in flight to the islands.
 Mursilis walked into Apasas apparently without a fight.
 The refugees meanwhile fled to the town or fortress Puranda.
 Uhha-Ziti died while Mursilis was encamped at the Astarpa, besieging Puranda.

 Piyama-Kurunta's brother Tapalazunauli made a last attempt to rally support in Puranda.
 When this failed, Piyama-Kurunta saw that his cause was lost, so he and the King of Ahhiyawa made landfall to sue for peace.
 Mursilis deported Piyama-Kurunta to Hattusa.
 Piyama-Kurunta likely died there.